c-bata/comet/README.md

-# electron-shooting-tweets
+# Shooting Tweets

-Shooting tweets timeline for Desktop.
+NicoNico style tweet viewer for Desktop.

+- Show hashtag tweets when you talk at conference.
+- Show your timeline when you are at work.

 ![Demo gif animation](./demo.gif)